This story was first published in May 2022. It has since been updated to reflect the latest government policies.

 A report from Zillow further breaks down this issue, stating that “student debt risks putting many would-be homebuyers — particularly buyers of color — very close to or over conventional debt-to-income ratios, disqualifying them from homeownership even before they’ve applied for a mortgage.”
 This is similar to the point Ratiu and Gardner were making, where student loan debt adds to a would-be buyer’s overall burden.

-The picture that emerges here is that while student loan debt impacts a relatively small minority of Americans, it looms especially large in the housing industry.
+The picture that emerges here is that while student loan debt impacts a relatively small minority of Americans, it looms large in the housing industry.
 That’s because younger adults are both more likely to hold student debt and to be in the demographic where they might be buying their first home.
 The EDI report summed up the ultimate impacts:

 “Fifty-three percent of millennials have not bought a home because student loan debt either disqualified them or made it impossible to afford a mortgage,” the report states.

-To the first point, there’s no question debt forgiveness of any kind would be helpful to many individuals.
+To the first point, there’s no question debt forgiveness of any kind is helpful to many individuals.
 Zillow’s report, for example, notes that “a $10,000 reduction in the typical student loan burden could potentially allow about 1 million likely student borrowers (those on a standard 10-year repayment track) to more comfortably afford a monthly mortgage payment.

 “An additional 171,000 likely student borrowers on an income-based repayment plan could also move within reach of affording homeownership under this scenario,” the report states.